bradwestness/bradwestness.github.io/_posts/2024/2024-04-15-on-air-light-with-home-assistant-part-1.md

 {% include figure.html filename="on_air_light_screenshot_4.png" description="Creating a user in Home Assistant for HASS.Agent to use." %}

 With that done, we can now run the HASS.Agent installer and step through the handy setup wizard.
-HASS.Agent has a bunch of capabilities for letting Home Assistant *control* your Windows machine and use it as a media player, etc. For my puroses, I don't really plan on using any of that.
+HASS.Agent has a bunch of capabilities for letting Home Assistant *control* your Windows machine and use it as a media player, etc. For my purposes, I don't really plan on using any of that.
 I just want to expose some "sensors" from my machine to Home Assistant so that I can create triggers based off of them.

 So, I left the Local API and Satellite Service options in HASS.Agent disabled.
 The main thing you want to ensure is that you configure the MQTT settings using the user account credentials we just created above.